mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 In other words, that email was letting me know I'd be losing $450k in revenue over the next eight months.

-Okay, I'm not really "losing" $450k if my business required me to have an unlimited supply of low-cost Raspberry Pis.
+Okay, I'm not really "losing" $450k if that money is dependent on an unlimited supply of low-cost Raspberry Pis.
 A monkey could get rich buying Raspberry Pis at the $45 manufacturer price.
 There's a huge unmet demand for Raspberry Pis, so scalpers sell them on eBay and Amazon for $125 apiece.
 Still, I was hoping TinyPilot would get enough allocation to keep up with its growth.

 {{<img src="pi-amazon.png" has-border="true" max-width="600px" caption="Scalpers sell Raspberry Pis on Amazon and eBay for 3x the manufacturer's price.">}}